|Cash Back Rating:||3.9 / 5|

 Discover it chrome vs. Discover it® Cash Back

 If you’re considering the Discover it chrome, you may also have come across the Discover it® Cash Back.
 Despite their similar names, the Discover it chrome and Discover it Cash Back cards are pretty distinct offerings, designed for different types of cardholders.
 While the Discover it chrome is ideal if you spend heavily in dining and gas, the Discover it Cash Back may be a better fit if your spending is a bit less predictable.

-Unlike the Discover it chrome, which offers 2% back on dining and gas station purchases year-round, the Discover it Cash Back offers 5% cash back in rotating bonus categories that you must enroll in each quarter (on up to $1,500 in spending per quarter, then 1%).
+Unlike the Discover it chrome, which offers 2% back on dining and gas station purchases year-round (on up to $1,000 in combined spending per quarter, then 1%), the Discover it Cash Back offers 5% cash back in rotating bonus categories that you must enroll in each quarter (on up to $1,500 in spending per quarter, then 1%).
 Typical Discover cash back categories include both dining and gas station purchases, as well as more unique categories like online shopping and wholesale clubs.

 If you don’t mind putting a bit more legwork into earning rewards, the Discover it Cash Back could offer more value due to its higher rewards rate, but this will depend on how closely the quarterly categories line up with your spending habits and whether you’re able to time your purchases strategically.
 If you manage to max out the quarterly categories, you could earn at least $300 per year in cash back.